menandmice/micetro_docs/guides/user-manual/console_forward_zone.rst

 .. meta::
-   :description: How to create a forward zone
+   :description: How to create a forward zone in the Men&Mice Management Console
    :keywords: console, forward, zone

 .. _console-forward-zone: